Medication Summary

 In patients with parapneumonic effusions, empyemas, and effusions associated with esophageal perforation and intra-abdominal abscesses, antibiotics should be administered early when these conditions are suspected.

 Antibiotic selection should be based on the suspected causative microorganisms and the overall clinical picture.
 Considerations include the patient's age, comorbidities, duration of the illness, setting (community vs nursing home), and local organism sensitivities.
 Various effective single agents and combination antimicrobial therapies exist.
-Coverage should generally include anaerobic organisms.
+Antimicrobial coverage should generally include anaerobic organisms.
 Options may include clindamycin, extended-spectrum penicillins, and imipenem.
 Depending on the patient's clinical condition, infectious disease consultation may be appropriate.

-Particular attention must be given to potential drug interactions, adverse effects, and preexisting conditions.
+Particular attention must be given to potential drug interactions, adverse effects, and pre-existing conditions.

 Antibiotics, Other